brendan-rius/c-jwt-cracker/README.md

 # JWT cracker

-A fast JWT cracker written in C.
+A JWT brute-force cracker written in C.
 I used the Apple Base64 implementation that I modified slightly.

 ## Compile